ankitects/anki-betas/src/anki2.1.50.md

 - Fixed new cards not decrementing the review limit, which could lead to more new cards appearing after the review limit was reached.
 - Review cards and new cards are now interspersed more evenly.
+- When using Custom Study to extend deck limits in the V3 scheduler, parent/child limits of the selected deck are no longer adjusted.

 ### Editor Changes